Scholarship & Creative Work Awards

 Scholarship and Creative Work Awards are awarded on a competitive basis.
 Applications need to include:

-- Cover sheet with applicant’s name, department, project title, and brief statement of project objectives (1 page maximum; singled-spaced).
+- Cover sheet with applicant’s name, department, project title, and brief statement (150 word maximum) of project objectives; singled-spaced).

 - Project narrative (2 pages maximum; single-spaced).
 Applications should be written in clear language accessible to the non-specialist and address the following:

 - Significance of the Project: Describe the scholarly research or creative work to be undertaken.
-Discuss the relevant significance of your scholarly/creative work activities.
-Explain why you need a course Award to support these activities.
+Discuss the relevant significance of your scholarly/creative work activities to your field.
+Explain why you need a SCW award to support these activities.

 - Project Design: Describe the methodologies, activities, and overall time frame of this project.
 How much progress have you already made on the project and when might you (realistically) expect to complete it?